zntrio/solid/README.md

 * A complete OIDC compliant server.
 By making some **optional** and **recommended** parameters as **required**, `solid` can't pass the OIDC compliance tests;

+## Getting started

+I made sample server and various integrations inside `examples/` folder.

 ## Features

+### Protocol changes

+* `PKCE` is enforced by default for all client types during `authorization_code` flow;
+* `authorization_code` flow could not be started by the `user-agent`, as the default behavior, the `client` must use PAR protocol to retrieve a `request_uri` that will qualify the `authorization_code` flow;
+* Asymetric authentication methods are enforced by default;
+* No `HSxxx` / `RSxxx` support as JOSE signature algorithms;
+  * `HSxxx` doesn't provide digital signature;
+  * `RSxxx` uses RSA algorithms that needs to have high computation to improve security protection level so that it will be more difficult for constrained environment (IoT) to have same secruity protection level as a normal application;
+  * Only `elliptical curves` involved algorithms will be used;
+* `access_token` / `refresh_token` are `hybrid` tokens so that they embed protocol
+  validation details (expiration, etc.) without any privacy related info (sub).
+  These informations are referenced via an embeded `jti` claim that will address an AS-only accessbile record that will contains extra data;
+* `audience` parameter is mandatory for request that need `scope` in order to target the corresponding application.
+This will allow various validations between `client` and `application`, and `consent` management.

 ### Framework